Coderushnepal/SagunKaranjit/README.md

 # Basics of JavaScript

-## Questions
+## Question 1

-1. Write a function to render the following pattern in the console:
+Write a function to render the following pattern in the console:
 <br/>
 * * * * *<br/>
 * * * *<br/>